-In the example of pX traces before and after calibration, two pTPP values 5.68 and 5.22 were calculated from calibration concentrations $2.08 \cdot 10^{-6}$ M and $5.94 \cdot 10^{-6}$ M, respectively.
+In the example of pTPP measured before and after calibration, pTPP values of 5.68 and 5.22 correspond to calibration concentrations 2.08·10-6 M and 5.94·10-6 M, respectively.
 These concentrations were used as mark names.

 Calibration for different signal types: If a pX channel was calibrated for a pH electrode, these values will initially also be used to calculate the calibrated signal when the pH electrode is exchanged for a TPP+ electrode.
-Even when observing only the raw (not the calibrated) signal, the time derivative (Slope pX) will be calculated from the calibrated signal, which might lead to confusion when the time derivative is used to access stability or signal drift.
-We suggested setting the calibrated signal to the raw signal whenever the raw signal is to be used as the primary data source.
+Even when observing only the raw (not the calibrated) signal, the time derivative (Slope pX) will be calculated from the calibrated signal, which might lead to confusion when the time derivative is used to assess signal stability.